-Even if you hate beans, they’re perfect for your food storage because they are so versatile in so many ways.
-Trust me, I used to be like you.
+Ways to creatively use beans from your food storage – even if you hate beans.
+They are perfect for your food storage because they are so versatile in so many ways.

 There’s a food storage mantra: Store what you eat, and eat what you store.